kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/zigbee-ravenavr.md

 toc: true
 ---

 The AVR RZUSBSTICK is a USB prototype device for 802.15.4 communications.
 To use it with Kismet, the stock firmware will work.
-The device can also be flashed with the Killerbee firmware [provided by River Loop Security](https://github.com/riverloopsec/killerbee).
+The device can also be flashed with the KillerBee firmware [provided by River Loop Security](https://github.com/riverloopsec/killerbee).

 Kismet must be compiled with support for `libusb` to use AVR RZUSBSTICK; you will need `libusb-1.0-dev` (or the equivalent for your distribution), and you will need to make sure that the `RZ KILLERBEE` option is enabled in the output from `./configure`.

 ## 802.15.4 (Zigbee)

 The 802.15.4 standard is a low-bandwidth low-power networking standard.
 A commercial implementation is Zigbee, however other devices also implement the 802.15.4 physical layer.